UNGlobalPulse/UNGP-settlement-modelling/docs/source/intro.rst

-1. First, we address the minmal high level changes needed to run the model for a new location - the :ref:`data inputs <data-inputs>` (how to construct the input data necessary to run the model), the :ref:`config file <configs>` changes which specify how the model is setup, and then how :ref:`run the model <model-running>` model without changing anything else.
+1. First, we address the minmal high level changes needed to run the model for a new location - the :ref:`data inputs <data-inputs>` (how to construct the input data necessary to run the model), the :ref:`config file <configs>` changes which specify how the model is setup, and then how to :ref:`run the model <model-running>` model without changing anything else.

-2. Once we have covered the higher level changes to the model, we cover the code operations and how they are used to provide more understanding of the underlying mechanics, as well as which bits might be changes to allow for more fine-grained control over the model.
+2. Once we have covered the higher level changes which can be made to the model, we turn to the lower level.
+Here, we address the operation of the code, and how they are used to provide a greater understanding of the underlying mechanics of the disease spread.
+We will also cover which bits might be changed to allow for more fine-grained control over the model.
 This includes a overview of the :ref:`model setup <model-setup>` and a dive into the way the :ref:`disease characteristics
    <disease-characteristics>` are handled.
 3. Finally, we have some examples on changing or running particular